vectorprogrammer/SomeModsIGuess/README.md

-# SomeModsIGuess
+# Features-Bedrock
-This is the SomeModsIGuess add-on for Bedrock Minecraft system.
+This is the Features-Bedrock add-on for Bedrock Minecraft system.
 # Prequisites
 When spawning in, use a command block or cheats to run this ```/scoreboard objectives add TameSuccess dummy```.
 This is required by the Wither Skeleton Captain module.
 Youcan achieve this either by using a command block or administrative privileges.